-My husband, Blake, and I recently spent a few days in Pigeon Forge, Tennessee.
-What we found was an incredibly affordable family vacation destination with lots of things to do, some great food, and beautiful scenery nestled in the Smoky Mountains.
-Whether you have never been or vacation here every year, this is your travel guide to Pigeon Forge, Tennessee.
+My husband, Blake, and I spent a few days in Pigeon Forge.
+What we found was an incredibly affordable family vacation destination with lots of things to do, great food, and beautiful scenery nestled in the Great Smoky Mountains.
+Whether you have never been or vacation here every year, this is your ultimate travel guide to visiting Pigeon Forge, Tennessee.

-Stay at Pigeon Forge’s newest hotel, the Black Fox Lodge.
+Stay at Pigeon Forge’s newest hotel, the Black Fox Lodge Pigeon Forge, Tapestry Collection by Hilton.
 Enjoy complimentary hot breakfast, free Wi-Fi, a fitness center, plus an outdoor pool and slide.
 In the heart of Pigeon Forge, the location does not get any better.
 You could even walk to several attractions and restaurants from the Black Fox Lodge.

 Blake and I loved staying at the Black Fox Lodge during our Pigeon Forge, Tennessee visit.
-The hotel’s rustic decor and plaid fabric throughout makes you feel like you are in a lodge in the middle of the Smoky Mountains.
-Our room had two queen beds, a spacious bathroom, balcony with two chairs, mini fridge, and sitting area with a couch, coffee table, desk, and computer chair.
+The hotel’s rustic decor and plaid fabric throughout make you feel like you are in a lodge in the middle of the Smoky Mountains.
+Our room had two queen beds, a spacious bathroom, a balcony with two chairs, a mini-fridge, and a sitting area with a couch, coffee table, desk, and computer chair.
 We had more than enough room!

 What we liked most about the Black Fox Lodge is its location.
 The hotel is nestled in between Pigeon Forge’s main drag (Parkway) and Teaster Lane, a great way to get around town without all of the traffic.